Roman imperial usurpers who wanted to join the club

 This page discusses two Roman usurpers who issued coins, not only in their own names, but also in the names of the regular rulers.

 Roman usurpers usually wanted to replace the current emperor and become sole emperor.
 They publicized their revolts with issues of coins with their own portraits and names and usually did not also include the names of the regular emperors.
 However, under Diocletian and Maximian there were two rebellions (of Carausius in Britain and of Domitius Domitianus in Egypt) in which the usurpers were unable to expand their original territories but hoped to hold onto them, so they appealed for recognition as co-emperors.
 The peace offerings were joint issues in the names of all the rulers, but they did not result in reciprocal recognition.
-The regions were reconquered by Maximian and Diocletian.
+The regions were reconquered by Constantius and Diocletian.

 Coins of the usurper Carausius

 Carausius issued a large and varied coinage with only a small fraction of it also struck in the names of Diocletian and Maximian.
-Domitius Domitianus issued a very small coinage of folles, all of it issued jointly in his name and the names of Diocletian and Maximian and their Caesars, Constantius and Galerius.

 Carausius revolted in Gaul in 287 but soon retreated to Britain, which he held for seven years until he was assassinated by Allectus, who ruled the "British Empire" until 296.
 Carausius issued many coin types, including "PAX AVG" in his own name with only one "G", asserting his claim to become sole emperor.
 Later, when that hope faded, he issued the type with "PAX AVGGG", with the three Gs recognizing three emperors, which signaled he wanted to be accepted as co-emperor with control of Britain.
 It didn't happen.